 - The Scrum Master works in small Scrum Teams and is responsible for the performance of this team.
 Project managers usually handle larger teams and sometimes even multiple project teams.
 The project manager is responsible for the performance of various project teams.

 - Project managers prepare the work schedule and assign responsibilities to team members.
 Scrum Masters coach the team on the Scrum framework and motivate team members to do their best.

 - While the Scrum Master cares more about maximizing the product value based on user stories, the project manager plans and schedules the project scope, sometimes baselining the budget.

 - Since these two roles require different skills, project managers usually focus on PMP or Prince2 certifications for project management roles.
 Scrum Master needs certification from the Scrum.org or from Scrum Alliance.

 Naturally, the two roles sometimes overlap when it comes to their responsibilities.
-Here are the fundamental similarities between project managers and Scrum Masters:
+Here are the fundamental similarities between Project Manager vs Scrum Master:

 - They don’t have supreme authority.
 Project managers have to report to clients and other project stakeholders.
 Scrum Masters have to report to clients, project stakeholders, and Product Owners.

 - Both the project manager and Scrum Master communicate with the team, receive feedback, mitigate risks, and ensure greater bonding within a team.

 - Project managers and Scrum Master are concerned about the team’s performance and always look for ways to help the team improve its efficiency.

 - The Scrum Master engages with the team for coaching and facilitation of Scrum ceremonies.
 The project manager also engages with the team, especially for resolving conflicts and issues.